eqNj/eqN-PD2-Filter/README.md

 You can find my loot filter(s) either here or on the Project Diablo 2 game launcher.

-If you would like to contact me, find me in the offical PD2 Discord with the name eqN.
+If you would like to contact me, find me in the official PD2 Discord with the name eqN.

 There is both a Relaxed (Default) and Strict version of my filter.
 The differences are subtle and described below at the end of the features section.